Document produced by Dr James Rippey 2010

 Consultant for this shift contributes to clinical patient management, giving FACEM advice, as well as performing diagnostic and procedural emergency medicine ultrasound

-Also has a teaching role – for EDUS registrar, Fellows and other ED staff as per ACEM guidelines
+Also has a teaching role – for EDUS registrars, Fellows and other ED staff as per ACEM guidelines

 Ensuring a dedicated FACEM DDU with ultrasound specific time, enables this group to maintain and improve their ultrasound skill